Epitaxial binding and strain effects of monolayer stanene on the Al$_{2}$O$_{3}$(0001) surface: Results

 \subsection{Free-standing stanene monolayers}

 We performed variable-cell structural relaxations for free-standing monolayers of bare stanene, as well as fully functionalized fluorinated stanene (SnF) and hydrogenated stanene (SnH).
 In each calculation, both the lattice parameter and the atomic positions were relaxed to minimize stresses and forces.
 Each structure is ``low-buckled,'' with a unit cell containing two vertically-displaced Sn atoms.
-The optimal structural parameters and DFT band gap, shown in Table \ref{tab:fs}, are in good agreement with previous results \cite{xu_large-gap_2013}.
-According to the Fu--Kane method of determining topological character using band parities at time-reversal invariant momenta \cite{fu_topological_2007}, bare and fluorinated stanene are topological insulators, while hydrogenated stanene is a normal insulator.
-The topological properties of each of these freestanding materials are examined in greater detail in Section III.D below.
+The optimal structural parameters and DFT-PBE band gap, shown in Table \ref{tab:fs}, are in good agreement with previous results \cite{xu_large-gap_2013}.
+According to the Fu--Kane method~\cite{fu_topological_2007}, bare and fluorinated stanene are topological insulators, while hydrogenated stanene is a topologically trivial insulator.
+The topological properties of each of these freestanding materials are examined in greater detail in Section III.F below.